Heritage Projects

 What Heritage Projects Funds

 4Culture’s Heritage Projects program funds the identification, documentation, exhibition, creation, and interpretation of heritage and histories in King County, Washington.
 Requests can range from $2,000 to $15,000.
-“Heritage” in this program is defined as “the exchange of knowledge and experiences shaped by our past” and includes local history, ethnic history, Native traditional cultures, folklore and intangible cultural heritage, and historic and archaeological resources in King County.
+“Heritage” in this program is defined as “the exchange of knowledge and experiences shaped by our past” and includes local history, ethnic history, Native cultures, folklore and intangible cultural heritage, historic and archaeological resources, heritage field services, and stewarding heritage spaces in King County.

-- Create heritage resources including, but not limited to, books, guides, brochures, research projects, digital projects, oral histories, visual or audio recordings, museum exhibits and programs, and education curriculum.
+- Creation of tangible and intangible resources that focus on heritage in King County, including, but not limited to, books, guides, brochures, research projects, digital projects, oral histories, visual or audio recordings, exhibit displays, and education curriculum.

-- Produce special events and programs that highlight heritage in our region including, but not limited to: conferences, workshops, technical assistance programs, apprenticeship or training opportunities, historic tours, field schools, skill demonstrations, and programs that facilitate collaboration between heritage groups and practitioners.
+- Production of special events and programs that highlight heritage in our region including, but not limited to: conferences, workshops, technical assistance programs, apprenticeship or training opportunities, historic tours, field schools, skill demonstrations, and programs that facilitate collaboration between heritage groups and practitioners.

-- Create resources and programs that explore the themes of the 250th anniversary of America’s founding as it relates to people and communities in King County.
+- Creation of resources and programs that explore the themes of the 250th anniversary of the signing of the Declaration of Independence as it relates to people and communities in King County.

-- Provide opportunities for populations underrepresented in mainstream heritage organizations including communities of color, LGBTQIA+ communities, youth, people with disabilities, and gender variant communities to work firsthand with heritage resources.
+- Opportunities for populations underrepresented in mainstream heritage organizations to work firsthand with heritage resources. including communities of color, LGBTQIA+ communities, youth, people with disabilities, and gender variant communities

-- Compensation for the project team, professional consultants, heritage specialists, trainees, or staff time if work on the project is outside their regular work duties and payment is beyond their regular compensation structure.
+- Compensation for the project team, professional consultants, heritage specialists, service providers, trainees, community participants, or staff time if work on the project is outside their regular work duties and payment is beyond their regular compensation structure.

 You cannot use this grant for: